 Active/arboreal Pythonidae

 I’m hoping this is relatively easy to interpret, such that ~50% of death adder trials had 0 out of 3 behaviours, and 31% where there was a tongue flick with no other behaviours.

 This figure accomplishes three things.
 First, it highlights the sorts of behaviour we observed (taipans are cranky and move a lot, death adders sit around and do nothing etc).
 It also helps to justify a genus-based nesting rather than foraging-mode, as the two active genera exhibit very different patterns of behaviour (the browns and dugites were far less likely to be defensive/cautious).

+I think this fig does well to show this, and I think that’s a very interesting point to reveal re the data.

-Finally, it also justifies where we exclude genera from models (so excluding Acanthopsis and Hoplocephalus from the defensive model).
+Finally, it also justifies where we exclude genera from models (so excluding Acanthophis and Hoplocephalus from the defensive model).

+Also important to do.

 Q: Is the probability of defensive/cautious behaviour altered by sound treatments?